Isaac-design-stack/gamma-prime-segmentation/README.md

 ## Model weights

-The large `.pth` files were not available to ChatGPT during package assembly.
-Before the Zenodo release, add `models/model_best_ap50.pth` and, if desired, `models/model_final.pth`.
-The best checkpoint is the important one for reproducing the reported evaluation.
+The trained model checkpoints are distributed with the corresponding Zenodo release because of their large file sizes and are not stored in the standard GitHub repository history.

+The archived checkpoints are:

+- `model_best_ap50.pth` — best checkpoint selected using segmentation AP50 and
+  used for the reported evaluation.
+- `model_final.pth` — final training checkpoint.

+For reproducing the reported evaluation results, `model_best_ap50.pth` is the recommended checkpoint.

 ## Running the work